Techniques for photographing firework displays

-The first consideration is the choice of camera and I have to say here and now that my experience in this subject is limited to old-fashioned still photography with a mechanical camera.
+The first consideration is the choice of camera.
+I have to say here and now that my experience in this subject is limited to old-fashioned still photography with a mechanical camera.
 If any reader can add their knowledge of digital, video and film work this would be most welcome.
-In many respects a simple camera is more successful because the constantly changing exposure time, colour balance and light intensity through the frame simply fools an automatic camera.
+In many respects, a simple camera is more successful because the constantly changing exposure time, colour balance and light intensity through the frame simply fools an automatic camera.
 The main requirement is that all the settings are in your control.
 After that, the more experience you have the luckier you will be.

 A Simple Rule

-I learnt a very simple rule of thumb which has served me well: choose an aperture which is nearest to the square root of the speed of the film you are using.
+I learnt a very simple rule of thumb which has served me well.
+Choose an aperture which is nearest to the square root of the speed of the film you are using.
 This is not as complex as it first sounds.
 Put simply, if your film speed is ISO 100, the square root is 10 and therefore the nearest aperture is f11.
-This an excellent starting point because a slow, ISO 100 is a good choice, or as an alternative use ISO 64 at f8.
-This brings us onto the exposure.
+This is an excellent starting point because a slow, ISO 100 is a good choice, or as an alternative use ISO 64 at f8.
+This brings us to the exposure.